 Another method through which the subscribers can get cleaned out is if they keep marking your messages as spam on multiple occasions.
 When there are too many complaints from a single email address, Mailchimp will clear it up to avoid further problems.

 So, in brief, “cleaned” means addresses that have once hard bounced, consistently soft bounced over time, or gotten multiple spam complaints.
-Mailchimp Software actively cleans these addresses to preserve your sender’s reputation and overall deliverability.
+Mailchimp software actively cleans these addresses to preserve your sender’s reputation and overall deliverability.

 How may having too many clean contacts harm your email marketing?